+CLOSING DATE: Friday 2nd December 2016, 12.00 noon.

-CLOSING DATE: 12.00pm Wednesday 30th November 2016 INTERVIEW DATE: Week commencing 5th December 2016 succeeding together
+INTERVIEW DATE: Week beginning 5th December 2016.

 APPLICATION: A completed Solihull Metropolitan Borough Council (SMBC) application form, accompanied by a 2-sided (maximum) letter of application.

 The College is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
 Applicants must have qualified teacher status and be registered with the Teaching Agency.
 Any offer of employment will be subject to receipt of a satisfactory DBS certificate.